eladmunitz/OBWFinalPOC/README.md

 # Rate Limits
 The General Putnam Motel Diner API will support sending multiple orders in a single request, with a maximum of 6 orders per request.
-This is not the case for the POC API
+This is not the case for the POC API.
+The POC API is only for ordering an individual burgermeal.
 # Content Type
 Accept: application/json
 Content-Type: application/json